-Click on the 121 logo on the home page or HERE and this will take you through to the landing page where you can register.
+To register, CLICK HERE and this will take you through to the landing page where you can register.
 It's a good idea to do this have a look around the service before you actually use it, so you feel comfortable accessing it.
-You can do this when the counsellor is off line.
+You can do this when the counsellor is offline.

-If you log on during the clinic time you will either go straight into chat with the counsellor or you may have to wait.
+If you log on during the clinic time you will either go straight into chat with the worker or you may have to wait.